-Our work on COVID-19 government grant is complete subject to final review.
+Our work on COVID-19 government grants is complete subject to final documentation procedures by the audit team.

-Based on our work to date we are satisfied that the accounting treatment adopted for Covid-19 related government grants accorded with the Council's assessment of whether it was acting as agent or principal, the underlying conditions of the grant and whether those conditions had been met.
+We expect to conclude that we are satisfied that the accounting treatment adopted for Covid-19 related government grants accorded with the Council's assessment of whether it was acting as agent or principal, the underlying conditions of the grant and whether those conditions had been met.